PolarRobotics/PR-Docs/docs/source/Data Acquisition.md

 7. We have now successfully reserved the IP address for your computer, and it will always maintain the same local IPv4 address, making it much easier to connect with.
 Repeat this process if the Raspberry Pi you want to connect to is not listed under "Address Reservation."
 # Raspberry Pi SSH
-In order to run our data acquisition script, we will use a handy Pi Zero as it is tiny and can fit into the robot while it is driving, and a laptop does not have this "being small" functionality.
+In order to run our data acquisition program, we will use a handy Pi Zero as it is tiny and can fit into the robot while it is driving, and a laptop does not have this "being small" functionality.

 1. Plug in the Raspberry Pi Zero and ensure the green light is on.
 At the time of writing, the only Pi Zero available is 'zerozero'.
 This may differ in the future, there should be a label on your Pi telling you the name of it.
 It will follow the naming scheme of 'zerozero', 'zeroone', 'zerotwo', etc.
 	![data-aq-pi-front.png](./_static/images/data-aq-pi-front.png)